 Every speaker placement is very important because a few inches here and there can break or make the home theater experience.
 In the same way, the center speaker placement plays a key role.
 So, can the center speaker be off-center?

-The center speaker should not be off centered in any means.
+At A Glance: The center speaker should not be off-centered by any means.
 The center means to be in the center, so the dialogues can be felt like they are coming from the mouth of the character on the screen and not from a speaker at the corner.

 Keep reading as we will discuss many more possible placement areas and I will also answer related and most significant questions.
 You will know many more new things about this topic by reading this article.